Many people with celiac disease don't know they have it. Two blood tests can help diagnose it:

 Lifestyle and home remedies

-Packaged foods should be avoided unless they're labeled as gluten-free or have no gluten-containing ingredients.
-In addition to cereals, pastas and baked goods — such as breads, cakes, pies and cookies — other packaged foods that may contain gluten include:
+Avoid packaged foods unless they're labeled as gluten-free or have no gluten-containing ingredients, including emulsifiers and stabilizers that can contain gluten.
+In addition to cereals, pastas and baked goods, other packaged foods that can contain gluten include:

 - Imitation meats or seafood